 In it you’ll find out…

-Where to go so you can interact with the community or ask me questions DIRECTLY
+Where to go so you can interact with the community or ask questions DIRECTLY in our public chat.
+I’ll always try and answer the most commonly asked ones.

 The locations of everything on the website and how to access them including: My Private Training Library, all my past recordings, and all my past trades…